Flour beetle: Competition

 An experiment done by Zane Holditch and Aaron D. Smith found that while there is competition among Tribolium species, the success of a species may depend on the timing of arrival and resources available.
 Results demonstrate that when species are simultaneously put together, Tribolium castaneum were competitively dominant.
 Tribolium castaneum grew larger populations than its competitors that were added later.
 Moreover, Tribolium castaneum thrived competitively from having early arrival in comparison to Tribolium confusum.

 Research

 In 2008, the Tribolium castaneum genome was sequenced by the Tribolium Genome Sequencing Consortium.
 Triboilum are easy to use for research because they have a high growth rate and they thrive very well in a simple flour culture.

 Evolutionary and ecological research

 Tribolium beetles have contributed to research for a long period of time.
 Tribolium experiments demonstrate that a multitude of factors determine success in colonization for any population.
 Experiments show that frequency and size, genetic and demographic processes, and individuals' relative fitness play a role in the success of colonizing populations.
 Tribolium have also allowed researchers to gain a better understanding on the dynamics of population size.

+Radiation Tolerance

+A study by Tuncbilek et al found that Red Flour Beetles (Tribolium castaneum) had radiation tolerances as tabulated below, finding that 100 Gy was the effective radiation dose for both larval and adult stages of the insect.